In this article:

 But my tryst with cancer made me use it for my own condition with promising results, when traditional chemotherapy pushed me into paralysis

-I was first diagnosed with cancer in 2003.
+I was first alerted about the cancer in 2003, but it never turned into a confirmed diagnosis.
 I had multiple problems with root canals (dental work), and a dentist told me that if I did not take care of the infections in my mouth, I could end up getting lymphoma.
 I thought he was paranoid and I did not pay attention.

 Years later, in 2003, I had emergency dental work done on the same infected area of my mouth.
 The oral surgeon stopped working on me halfway through the procedure and sent me to the ER.